OUR MISSION, VISION, & CORE VALUES

-We are a small shelter, with a dedicated staff, and a strong volunteer base.
+We are a small shelter with a dedicated staff and a strong volunteer base.
 We are able to care for the animals that come through our doors each year by working hard and making the most of all of our resources.
-We need help from our community – by adopting our wonderful animals, spreading the word about the great shelter we have, and through financial support that enables us to take in more animals that have no other possibility for a second chance.
+We need help from our community – by adopting our wonderful animals, spreading the word about the great shelter we have, giving time through volunteering, and through financial support that enables us to take in more animals that have no other possibility for a second chance.

 - To provide a temporary, safe, and caring refuge for stray, homeless, and abandoned animals and to place them in good homes.